Girlytechie/Restaurant-Data-Analysis/README.md

 ## Project Overview
 The project aims to analyze a comprehensive dataset of restaurants to derive valuable insights into various aspects, including cuisine preferences, geographic distribution, pricing strategies, delivery options, and customer feedback.
-The analysis is structured into three levels of tasks, each focusing on different analytical angles
+The analysis is structured into two levels of tasks, each focusing on different analytical angles